BAAI-DCAI/M3D/README.md

 - **M3D-Bench**: the most comprehensive automatic evaluation benchmark covers 8 tasks.

 ## Notifications
 📢 [2024.06.12]
-- We modified some code and are preparing to release the light LaMed model based on Phi3-4B, so stay tuned.
+- We released a light but strong model, M3D-LaMed-Phi-3-4B.
+After simple testing, it outperformed M3D-LaMed-Llama-2-7B.
+We are conducting detailed experiments.
+Please try it first.
-- We found that the previous GoodBaiBai88/M3D-LaMed-Llama-2-7B model had problems in the segmentation task.
+- We found that the previous M3D-LaMed-Llama-2-7B model had problems in the segmentation task.
 We have fixed this problem and will re-release the new model in the next few days.

 ## News
+- [x] [2024.06.14] We released a light but strong model, M3D-LaMed-Phi-3-4B.
-- [x] [2024.04.28] We have released the data, code and model.
+- [x] [2024.04.28] We released the data, code, and model.

 ## Quickstart